rostools/r-cubed-intro/README.md

 ## Lesson content

-The teaching material is found mainly in the main project folder:
+The teaching material is found mainly in these locations:

 - `index.Rmd`: Contains the overview of the course.
 - `content/` folder: Contains the files used during the course (e.g. code-along